 Clint and Natasha glanced up at him as Loki stepped into the dining room.
 Cami sat in the chair across from them.
 Her head rested on her arm and the tabletop.
 Realizing she was asleep, Loki took the seat at the head of the table, which put him between Clint and Cami.

 "She cried pretty hard," Natasha whispered.
 "Wore herself out."

-Loki put down the glass and bottle, leaning over to gently caress the side of Cami's face.
+Loki put down the glass and bottle, leaning over to caress the side of Cami's face.

-She stirred and sat up, whining softly as she rubbed at her brow and temples, which were probably aching from the dehydration excessive crying could cause.
+She stirred and sat up, wincing as she rubbed at her brow and temples, which were probably aching from the dehydration excessive crying could cause.
 She accepted the glass of water Natasha set in front of her.

 Clint nursed his own dark amber beverage.
 Tentatively he said to Loki, "You seem calm."

 There were things he could say, but Loki assumed none of them would be well-received.
 He gave a noncommittal shrug.

 Natasha was visibly sympathetic.
 "Frigga showed me Edie's picture.
 She's adorable."

 Loki smiled, pulling the image to the forefront of his memory.
 He tried not to show that sorrow was creeping in as he thought about all the things he was going to miss out on.